Morningstar88/20-Apps-to-Help-Earth/README.md

 <h2>A collection of mobile and web apps solving water shortages, deforestation, poverty, unemployment, and food waste.
 In 2016, we can create decentralized change without corporate interference...</h2>

+<h2>Note: The formatting on this document is a complete mess right now.
+If you want to help clean it up, plz go ahead and send a pull request</h2>

 <p align="center">
 <img src="http://i.imgur.com/42bYJfQ.jpg">
 </p>